 Disclaimer: Clicking on a product name or the check price button will bring to you to the appropriate Amazon.com (.co.uk, .de, etc) product listing, where you can check the current price, customer reviews and more information about the product or similar products.

-As you can see in the list above, there’s not just one single best gaming monitor, as it all depends on your preferences and budget.
+As you can see in the list above, there’s not just one single best gaming monitor, since it all depends on your preferences and budget.
 Each monitor mentioned is the best monitor in that specific category according to our expert opinion and the pick will be updated on a monthly basis to reflect the latest additions and changes in the monitor and gaming monitor industry.
 We did test the monitors ourselves, we read customer reviews, expert reviews, accumulated ratings and other related things to fully ensure that our selections are the best.

-This buyer’s guide includes 1080p monitors, 1440p monitors and 4K monitors.
+This buyer’s guide includes top 1080p monitors, exellent 1440p monitors and ultimate 4K monitors.
 Furthermore, we included 144Hz monitors (or above), G-SYNC displays and FreeSync screens as well.
 We also included curved monitors and UltraWide monitors.
 All these monitors are either TN, VA or IPS panel type based, as you can see in the table representing the best gaming monitors above.
 We have done huge and extensive research to collect a list of the best gaming monitors 2016.
 They are qualified on factors and specifications related to gaming.

 The list starts with the most budget friendly monitors and then gradually moves up in terms of features, specifications and price for that matter as well.